lamdu/lamdu/doc/Language.md

 ### Flattened records and pattern match functions

 The Lamdu-Calculus constructs records by adding fields to the empty record.
 Lamdu displays these as a flat record, and re-orders the fields according to field order out-of-band metadata.
-Each field has an ordering priority which is used to sort the field.
+Each field has an ordering priority which is used as a sorting key.

 The same is done for pattern matches / case-statements, which in the underlying calculus are similarly constructed by adding one sum-type handler at a time for each constructor.

+TODO: Open records, Open cases

 ### Pattern matches / case-statements